nicholaslevine/inflation-game/README.md

   - Employment and reserves high
   - Inflation and debt in a controlled range
   - Banking system stable
-- Difficulty: This game is intentionally made to be very hard to win: only a few mistakes had to be made to cause the Great Depression, and we sought to replicate that here.
+- Difficulty: This game is intentionally made to be extremely hard to win: only a few mistakes had to be made to cause the Great Depression, and we sought to replicate that here.

 ## Run
 ```bash